JohnEBoyBaby/i.Q/README.md

 Cassius Marcellus Clay, Muhammad Ali, TRUTH

+WHAT'S MY LINE ..?

+I AM TRUTH. https://www.youtube.com/watch?v=FP-z7ftZaas I AM PUREHEART.

+I AM A PROTECTOR AND LOVER OF G_D LIKE AN INFANT.

+... the more you know ...

 ... to express one's self honestly ... https://www.youtube.com/watch?v=y9g3oFZ-FeE&t=90s ... "that", 'my friend', is very hard to do ...

 Bruce Lee